Maths

 Career Links

-Careers – Links to many careers such as Accountancy, Banking, Self Employed Business, Architecture and Graphic Design
+Careers – Links to many careers such as Accountancy, Banking, Self-employed Business, Architecture and Graphic Design.

 Employability links – Transferable life skills include resilience, mathematical writing, number sense working systematically and independent thinking to solve problems.